bencoveney/bencoveney.github.io/posts/dwitter.md

 ---
 title: "Dwitter"
-summary: "Explainations for some of my posts to dwitter - a code-golfing social network."
+summary: "Explainations for some of my posts to Dwitter - a code-golfing social network."
 preview: "./dwitter-preview.png"
 categories:
   - canvas